kaizen-soze/roulette/README.md

 While the probability of a set of 4 or 5 spins landing on a certain color is low, the probability of each spin is only 50%.
 The roulette table has no memory, and you're not betting on 4 or 5 spins in a row...you're betting on the outcome of a particular spin.

+What can I say?
+Humans are bad at statistics.